agraef/midizap/README.md

 # Basic Usage

 The midizap program is a command line application, so you typically run it from the terminal.
 However, it is also possible to launch it from your Jack session manager (see *Jack-Related Options* below) or from your desktop environment's startup files once you've set up everything to your liking.
+If you're an Emacs user, you can conveniently edit and launch midizap configurations using midizap's Emacs mode; please check the midizap-mode.el file included in the sources for details.

 Try `midizap -h` for a brief summary of the available options with which the program can be invoked.